testuj-to/tantivy-stemmers/README.md

 ## Algorithms

+- **Catalan**

+  The Catalan Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/catalan/stemmer.html).

 - **Czech**

   Currently only a single algorithm (in an `aggressive` and `light` variants) is available: `Dolamic`.
 This algorithm has been developed by **Ljiljana Dolamic** & Jacques Savoy and published under the BSD license.
 It's written in the [Snowball language](https://snowballstem.org/) and is available on the [Snowball website](https://snowballstem.org/algorithms/czech/stemmer.html).